Tylopoda/manager/README.md

 ## Feedback

 In order for me to do my job succesfully and help you, I need your feedback.
 This can be direct feedback like if you liked something I did and want to see more of it, or didn't like it.
-It could also be something you thought I or the team could do better, something I royaly forked up, or that you noticed I rely to heavily on commas in my writing like I'm a Victorian era sailor writing a letter home.
+It could also be something you thought I or the team could do better, something I royally forked up, or that you noticed I rely to heavily on commas in my writing like I'm a Victorian era sailor writing a letter home.
 Even if you don't think so, I promise I _do_ actually want to hear this feedback.

 I prefer in-person feedback, but that's not always possible.
 I like to give and receive feedback as close to the time the behavior occurred as possible.
 I'm much happier to receive feedback over email or IM instead of in-person if it means getting that feedback earlier.
 I'll extend the same courtesy to you unless you tell me otherwise.